Postgraduate Scholarships: The Walsh Scholarships

 Teagasc is committed to a co-ordinated professional development strategy for postgraduate students.

-The Fellowship scheme requires that participating students achieve a level of statistical expertise in experimental methods appropriate to a Master’s or PhD programme.
+The Programme requires that participating students achieve a level of statistical expertise in experimental methods appropriate to a Master’s or PhD.
 It is the responsibility, therefore, of the college and Teagasc supervisors that students attend and pass such statistical courses as are available to them.

 In addition, postgraduate students are expected to acquire competence in the following areas: